hpc2n/linux-command-line-101/docs/modify.md

 !!! warning

-    If you do not add the option "-i" you risk overwriting an existing file, if it is named the same.
+    If you do not add the option "-i", you risk overwriting any existing file with the same name.

 !!! example "Code-along"